bhch/async-stripe/README.md

 # async-stripe

-An asynchronous wrapper around the official stripe library.
+An asynchronous wrapper around Stripe's official python library.

-/!\ **Note:** This is still a work in progress and doesn't provide async support for all the resources yet.
+## How it works

+async-stripe monkey-patches the stripe library and replaces the synchronous http request methods with asynchronous methods.

+Monkey-patching allows us to avoid a complete rewrite and keep the usage api similar to the official library.

+This **doesn't use threads**, but **actual async coroutines** and [non-blockin http client][1] to make requests.

 ## Usage

-The usage api is kept very similar to stripe's official library:
+The usage api is similar to Stripe's official library:

 ```python
 from async_stripe import stripe